dengking/programming-language/docs/C-family/Common/Resource-management/Memory-management/Memory-access/Smart-pointers/Guideline-deep-copy/stackexchange-DeepPtr-a-deep-copying-unique_ptr-wrapper/index.md

 You already accepted Loki's answer (and he made good points) but there is one comment I wanted to add regarding this:

-> •Any other pitfalls that could be caused by this class.
+> Any other pitfalls that could be caused by this class.

 Your class has no information on the concrete type held within, causing slicing in the presence of derived classes;